Overview

 const result = compareFingerprints(fpA, fpB);

-console.log(result.matchScore); // 0–100
+console.log(result.matchScore); // 0 to 100

-console.log(result.match); // true if matchScore >= 85
+console.log(result.match); // true if matchScore meets the threshold

 console.log(result.hardwareMatch); // independent string-equality check

-console.log(result.similarity); // 0.0–1.0 weighted score
+console.log(result.similarity); // 0.0 to 1.0 weighted score

-console.log(result.diffVector); // 15-element ML feature vector
+console.log(result.diffVector); // fixed-length ML feature vector

-// Cross-browser device matching — hardware signals only.
+// Cross-browser device matching: hardware-bound signals only.

 const crossResult = compareFingerprints(fpA, fpB, { mode: 'cross-browser' });